ucdavis-informatics/pieval/README.md

-# pieval
+# PieVal
 ![pieval logo](app/static/images/pieVal_Logo_medium.png)
 Author: Bill Riedl
 Contributors: Joseph Cawood, Matt Renquist, Aaron Rosenburg, Jp Graff, Cy Huynh
 Original Author Date: 2019-01-13
-Current Status: Alpha
+Current Status: Stable
-Cur Status Date: 2019-01-29
+Cur Status Date: 2019-05-29

 ## Background
-pieval is the product of an idea, many work hours, a prototype in another language, and fairly extensive user testing.
+PieVal is the product of an idea, many work hours, a prototype in another language, and fairly extensive user testing.
 And it's still growing.
 The idea was a clever repurposing of common web app functionality seen in viral social apps like Tinder.
 In these apps, users record their preferences with a quick swipe of the screen.
 We wanted to bring that efficiency to data labeling efforts.
 This work originated in a clinical setting in which data labelling has been prohibitively expensive, stunting the expanded use of machine learning.
-Typically, data labelling efforts involves clinical experts reviewing data directly in an Electronic Medical Record, often taking minutes just to locate the data being reviewed, then entering their findings in a separate tool.  pieval removes all of this complexity, placing the data and the response capture in a lightweight, distraction free UI.
+Typically, data labelling efforts involves clinical experts reviewing data directly in an Electronic Medical Record, often taking minutes just to locate the data being reviewed, then entering their findings in a separate tool.
+PieVal removes all of this complexity, placing the data and the response capture in a lightweight, distraction free UI.
 Admittedly, this makes the annotation job set-up a bit more expensive.
 However, that's concentrated as a one-time effort rather than forcing each annotator to pay the cost over and over.

-pieval began as an idea as a 5 person team grappled with how to accelerate a growing number of natural language processing techniques for the UC Davis Cancer center.
-A few months after the idea was floated, Joseph Cawood tweaked some open source tooling, written in R, and leveraging the rShiny ecosystem to provide a prototype we could put in front of users([valR](https://gitlab.ri.ucdavis.edu/ri/pydatautils/ucd-ri-dataval/tree/dev-br/valR)).
-This prototype was invaluable in helping to shape the requirements of a production system.
-After a few iterations in R/rShiny it became apparent that the framework was not up to the task.
+PieVal began as an idea as a 5 person team grappled with how to accelerate a growing number of natural language processing techniques for the UC Davis Cancer center.
+The first attempt started with some tweaked open source tooling, written in R, and leveraging the rShiny ecosystem to provide a prototype we could put in front of users: ([valR - link not accessible from outside UCD](https://gitlab.ri.ucdavis.edu/ri/pydatautils/ucd-ri-dataval/tree/dev-br/valR)).
+After a few iterations in R/rShiny it became apparent that the framework was not up to the task but, it had been extremely helpful in shaping the final requirements.
 The app was ported to Python using the Flask webapp framework in January 2020.

 ### Contributors
 Bill Riedl: Idea guy / Lead dev
-Joseph Cawood: valR prototype author
+Joseph Cawood: valR prototype author/ PieVal power user
-Matt Renquist: Keycloak auth strategy and deployment strategy using Gunicorn and Apache Proxies.
+Matt Renquist: Auth and Deployment strategy
-Aaron Rosenburg: Primary clincal test user
+Aaron Rosenburg: Primary clinical test user
 Jp Graff: Clincal test user
 Cy Huynh: Logo Developer

+---
+## Key Features
+- Secure (when served over HTTPS and secured by Keycloak)
+- Gamified - Make annotating fun again!  #MAFA.
+This is accomplished primarily with a project leaderboard, allowing for friendly competitions.
+Best if combined with incentives, like coffee cards.
+- Assertion tester - Rather than presenting the user with data and asking for an annotation, we present the user with data, an assertion (either human or machine generated) and ask them to Agree, Disagree, Review, or Pass.
+The result is a consistent UI that does not change, no matter the task.
+This allows user to become extremely efficient at using the tool.
+- Built in enrichment strategy testing.
+By default present the user a clipped, enriched, or otherwise modified version of the data designed to improve both the annotation and downstream ML process.
+But, save the unmodified data and present it IF the annotator asks for it.
+The ask is recorded with the annotation.
+This allows you measure the effectiveness of enrichment strategies.
+- Easy configuration to set up annotation quality with both IntrA and IntER operator agreement statistics
+- Annotation compliance - system can be configured to send reminder emails to keep people engaged without you having to lift a finger.
 ___

 ## Technical Deets